Overview of US Curriculum School

 Learning Skills & Student Achievement

-The American School of Creative Science - Nad Al Sheba believes in the innate capacity of every child to achieve, excel, and succeed.
+As one of the best American curriculum schools in Dubai, The American School of Creative Science - Nad Al Sheba believes in the innate capacity of every child to achieve, excel, and succeed.
 This ability is fostered through high-quality academics, competent and dedicated staff, involved and caring parents, and outstanding management, providing a climate of positive learning and continuous improvement through measurable high standards.

 At the American School of Creative Science, our emphasis is on high-quality teaching and learning together with rigorous assessment and regular feedback to ensure students are achieving their full potential.
 This methodology will help identify the next step in students’ learning and attainment.